Secrets to Successful Job Applications: Insider Tips for Crafting a Winning CV, Resume, Cover Letter and LinkedIn Profile

 • Internship, ABC Marketing Firm, Summer 2020

-• Achieved proficiency with Excel and PowerPoint
+• Developed strong skills with Excel and PowerPoint

 • Volunteer, DEF Nonprofit, 2018-2020